 Historically, before horses and cars, mobility was walking.
 Now, many of us would like walking to be a bigger part of everyday life.
 With Renata it will be our primary transport and we can use the subway for longer trips.

 We provide a holistic plan that will conserve land and energy, improve quality of life, and be cost effective.
-It’s not a government project, but it requires Government leadership to navigate new approvals.
+It’s not a government project, but it requires Government alliance.
 It is a very large and fantastic development.
 It fits our long term sustainable vision that will continue to be effective for 200 years and beyond.

 Call it a ‘pedestrian-oriented development’.

 Each city of 20,000 will be on a piece of land about 2.2 km (1.4 mi) long by 700 meters (7/16 mi) wide providing 176 acres for the buildings and common areas, and 209 acres for parks and outdoor sports.
 Buildings are 1,400,000 sq m of residential, commercial, and schools.
 Two subway lines will provide good frequent service.
 A parkade capacity of 7,380 cars is situated at one end of the city.
 The subway level will accommodate a bus terminal, taxi stalls, a car share office, and freight.
 Emergency services and maintenance will be at ground level.
 A 10 meter wide access road between the buildings and the park for construction and emergency services from the local highway to all buildings.